 Is this going to pass FTC muster?
 Not a chance.
 Why?
 You fixed the process to maximize the weight loss in a manner that most customers will never be able to repeat.
 Study after study shows typical weight loss should be in the 1 to 3 pounds range a week, not 12 pounds in 5 days.

-At a minimum, you are going to need to include a disclaimer indicating the results are not typical and detail the fact most people will lose 1 to 3 pounds a week.
+To meet the truth in advertising standards at a minimum, you are going to need to include a disclaimer indicating the results are not typical and detail the fact most people will lose 1 to 3 pounds a week.
 This disclaimer must be published with the product, not on the bottom of the website or in the terms and conditions.

 If there is one thing lawyers get tired of hearing, it is a client who justifies their actions by declaring that one of their competitors did the same thing.
 So what?
 If O.J.
 Simpson “allegedly” killed his wife, does that mean you can as well?